Vista Drunk Driving Attorney

 - Low-carb diets

-- Regurgitation, including burping or vomiting, within a half hour of taking the test
+- Regurgitation, including burping or vomiting, within a 15 minutes of taking the test

 For all these reasons, you should write down everything that happened before and after you took the breathalyzer so if something gave you an artificially high result, your Vista drunk driving attorney can challenge it.
 This is particularly true if your BAC test result is just over the legal limit.